ahammermuller/2420_assign2/README.md

 6. Again specify the tag to connect the droplets, load balancer and firewall.
 7. Click on the button create firewall

+## Create a new user on droplet

+1. Open a windows terminal on the host machine
+2. Type ssh root@<ipv4 address of your droplet>
+3. Type adduser <usernsme>